Getting Started

 }

-In order to support polymorphic events, one event (base type) can be mapped to multiple topics (where the derived events are published):
+To support polymorphic event types, one event (base type) can be mapped to multiple topics (where the derived events are published):

 {